-SEC.
-3. Standards. - The Solicitor General shall have cabinet rank and the same qualifications for appointment, rank, prerogatives, salaries, allowances, benefits and privileges as the Presiding Justice of the Court of Appeals; an Assistant Solicitor General, those of an Associate Justice of the Court of Appeals.
+SECTION 3.
+STANDARDS. - The Solicitor General shall have cabinet rank and the same qualifications for appointment, rank, prerogatives, salaries, allowances, benefits and privileges as the Presiding Justice of the Court of Appeals; an Assistant Solicitor General, those of an Associate Justice of the Court of Appeals.

-The qualifications for appointment, rank, prerogatives, salaries, allowances, benefits and privileges of Solicitors shall be the same as judges, specified as follows:
+qualifications for appointment, rank, prerogatives, The allowances, benefits and privileges of Solicitors shall be the same as judges, specified as follows:

-Solicitor III - Regional Trial Court Judge Solicitor II - Metropolitan Trial Court Judge Solicitor I - City Trial Court Judge
+Solicitor III - Regional Trial Court Judge 24 Solicitor II - Metropolitan Trial Court Judge 25 Solicitor I - City Trial Court Judge